nightroman/FarNet/FSharpFar/samples/Async/README.md

 This is also an example of a simple FarNet panel created in F#.
-See another sample *TryPanelFSharp* for a more complex panel with some operations like adding and removing panels items interactively.
+See another sample *TryPanelFSharp* for a more complex panel with some operations like adding and removing items interactively.